BradenWoolley/IksOks/README.md

 ### Manager Architecture
 There are two distinct Manager categories to avoid stale singleton references across scene loads:

-**Persistent Managers** (`PersistentManagers`) - survive scene transitions.
+**Persistent Managers** (`AudioManager`, `LanguageManager`, ...) - survive scene transitions.

-**Scene-Specific Managers** (`GameManagers`) - created on every GameScene load, destroyed when returning to PlayScene:
+**Scene-Specific Managers** (`GameManager`, ...) - created on every GameScene load, destroyed when returning to PlayScene.

 This separation helps prevent stale event subscribers or instance duplications when transitioning between scenes.

 ### Basic Game Loop
 Once the match begins when both players alternate turns tapping empty cells to place their marker.
 After each placement, GameManager checks for a win or draw via IGameRules.
 Match time and player move count is displayed on the HUD.
 A win triggers the strike line animation across the winning cells and opens the Game Over pop-up.
-A draw opens the pop-up without a strike animation and different text.
+A draw opens the pop-up without a strike animation and with a different text.
 From the GameOver pop-up, players can retry the match or return to the main menu.
 Match duration and result are recorded to persistent storage at the end of every match.

 Rather than direct references there is extensive use of events.
 An example of this in the core loop is `GameManager` broadcasts: